corundum/corundum/README.md

 ### axi_interconnect module

-AXI shared interconnect with parametrizable data and address interface widths.
+AXI shared interconnect with parametrizable data and address interface widths and master and slave interface counts.
 Supports all burst types.
 Small in area, but does not support concurrent operations.

 ### axi_ram module